Compound V2 Overview

 Supply and borrow rates

-• There are determined by the utiliation percentage in the market
+- They are determined by the utilization percentage in the market

-• Utilization rare is used as an input parameter to a formula that determines the interest rates
+- Utilization rate is used as an input parameter to a formula that determines the interest rates

 Utilization rate